-Comment: The plan does not adequately accommodate the needs of pedestrians, particularly in the streetscape of the main street within the development, and it lacks trail connections to the central open space area.
-The plan could be improved by using an integral curb and five-foot-wide sidewalk within the community on both sides of the main street within the development, using special paving material and street furniture that.
-Further, the streetscape should be treated as if it were a space of its own: however, the streetscape design does not achieve its full potential because the units are too close to the street and the height of the buildings imposes upon the street.
+Comment: The original plan did not adequately accommodate the needs of pedestrians, particularly in the streetscape of the main street within the development, and it lacks trail connections to the central open space area.
+The plan was improved by using a five-foot-wide sidewalk within the community on both sides of the main street within the development.
+The streetscape should be treated as if it were a space of its own: however, the streetscape design does not achieve its full potential because some of the units are too close to the street and the height of the buildings imposes upon the street.
 Setting back the buildings from the street would improve that situation.
-This will result in the loss of units due to the very tight compact design of the project.
 The conceptual site plan established the setback of units from the right-of-way as 15 feet from the front of the unit and 10 feet from corner to side rights-of-way.
-On a private street, the right-of-way is not clearly established; however, applying the principles of the development standards of the CSP, it is reasonable to establish the setback from the lack of sidewalk.
+On a private street, the right-of-way is not clearly established; however, applying the principles of the development standards of the CSP, it is reasonable to establish the setback from the back of sidewalk.
+The Planning Board agreed with the staff recommendation and adopted Condition No. 7(c) to address this issue.